shibumi/shibumi.dev/content/posts/more-ways-to-handle-dotfiles.md

 ---
-title: "more ways to handle dotfiles"
+title: "More ways to handle dotfiles"
 date: 2020-03-02T00:31:49+01:00
 draft: false
 description: "In this article I mention more ways to handle your dotfiles"